 Curt McGrath OAM

-A first-time Paralympian at the Rio 2016 Paralympic Games, Curt McGrath already holds a Paralympic medal and 10 world titles.
-He was the Australian Paralympic Team flag-bearer at the Closing Ceremony, and well on his way to asecond Paralympic Games in 2020.
+A two-time Paralympian, Curt McGrath is a Paralympic gold medallist and holds multiple world titles.
+He was the Australian Paralympic Team flag-bearer at the Closing Ceremony at the Rio 2016 Paralympic Games.

 Curt served his country as combat engineer in the Australian Army for six years before becoming a Paralympian, but is currently a full-time athlete and speaker.
 He was an Ambassador for the 2018 Invictus Games, and was a member of the host broadcast team.